-Chapter 1: The Explorative or the Intuitive Stage of Religion
+Chapter 1: The Intuitive and the Exploratory Stage

 The winds of the cosmos do not blow only on India or on any part of the country.
-They envelop the whole earth.
-The cosmic forces, or the rays as we call them these days, have such an impact upon every particle of dust on the earth in this world that we cannot say that events are capable of segregation in the manner that ordinary commonsense would permit.
+They envelop the whole Earth.
+The cosmic forces, or the cosmic rays, as we call them these days, have such an impact upon every particle of dust on the Earth, in this world, that we cannot say that events are capable of segregation in the manner that ordinary common sense would permit.

 Anyway, in earlier stages we can say that man was a commonsense individual and it was necessary, therefore, to envisage a commonsense cause behind the varieties of occurrences.
 It is impossible for us to rest quiet without questioning the causes behind events taking place in the world.
 If there is a cyclone or a tornado, why has it taken place?
 Could it have been avoided?
 As we say, if there has been an illness, perhaps it could have been avoided by certain measures that we could have taken earlier, etc. These are ways of positing causes behind effects.

-Inasmuch as a cause behind an effect should be intelligent and purposive, it was also called a divinity—a divinity because of the fact that it is not earthly, and it is not capable of confinement to this physical world.
+Inasmuch as a cause behind an effect should be intelligent and purposive, it was also called a divinity—a divinity because of the fact that it is not earth-earthy and it is not capable of confinement to this physical world.
 We always call that thing divine which is not of this world.
-A superphysical phenomenon is generally regarded as heavenly, celestial, or divine.
+A superphysical phenomenon is generally regarded as heavenly, celestial or divine.

 Thus, causes which were supposed to be behind the multifarious events and occurrences in the world were endowed with intelligence, and they constituted a heavenly world of the divinities we call gods.
 So there are gods in the heavens, as there are people in this world.
 The necessity to posit gods in the heavens arises for the same reason that we posit a nucleus in an atom.
 An atom is the world, and there is a nucleus in the centre of it, which explains the movement of the particles that constitute that atom.

 Why should there be a nucleus?
 It may not be there; let the atom be there.
-As we say, why should there be a God or divinities in the heavens?
+As we say, why should there be a God or divinities in heaven?
 Why should there be celestials, or superintending forces?
 Why is the world not enough?
 Many people are satisfied with this world.
 As a gross, inexperienced scientist may say, the atom is a self-explanatory phenomenon.
 That it is not self-explanatory is something that is discovered much later.
-That is to say, the atom is conditioned by a nucleus which itself does not actively participate in the action of the atom – as the activities of the world are totally controlled and conceived by the solar orb shining in the sky, yet the sun in the sky does not take part in any of the activities of this world.
-In the same way, this central nucleus in the atom is responsible for the gyration, the revolution of the electrons, which constitute finally the so-called shape of the atom.
-The nucleus is there, and it has to be there, as the central ‘sun’ that causes the movement of these electrons and also causes the atom to appear as it ought to be.
+That is to say, the atom is conditioned by a nucleus which itself does not actively participate in the action of the atom.
+As the activities of the world are totally controlled and conceived by the solar orb shining in the sky, yet the Sun in the sky does not take part in any of the activities of this world, in the same way, this central nucleus in the atom is responsible for the gyration, the revolution of the electrons, which constitute finally the so-called shape of the atom.
+The nucleus is there, and it has to be there, as the central ‘Sun’ that causes the movement of these electrons and also causes the atom to appear as it ought to be.

 Here we have the first conclusion of religion, among many other conclusions that are to follow—namely, a heavenly world must exist, and gods have to be there populating this heavenly world in the same way as nuclei have to be there in atoms.
-And as the world consists of an infinite number of atoms containing these nuclei, which are also infinite in number, the gods are, therefore, infinite in number.
-The worship of divinities in various forms, various shapes, and various possibilities and potentialities is supposed to be the first phase of religion.
-We pray to a god of this particular occurrence or that particular occurrence.
+And as the world consists of an infinite number of atoms containing these nuclei, which are also infinite in number, the gods, therefore, are infinite in number.
+The worship of divinities in various forms, various shapes, and various possibilities and potentialities, is supposed to be the first phase of religion.
+We pray to the god of this particular occurrence or that particular occurrence.

 There are many religions in this world.
 There are at least four major Semitic religions and four major Eastern religions.
 The four major Semitic religions are Judaism, Zoroastrianism, Christianity and Islam.
 The Eastern major religions are Hinduism, Buddhism, Jainism and Sikhism.
 We can add several more, such as Sufism, Taoism, Confucianism and Shintoism.
 So we have about twelve religions in this world.
 Each one of these religions has a peculiar uniform characteristic of positing divinities behind physical phenomena.

-So, religion rises again from that initial impulse to recognise causes behind effects as constituting the nuclei of events taking place in the world, as operating transcendent to the visible phenomena, as being intelligent and purposive in their nature because of the fact that they are super-physical.
+So, religion rises again from that initial impulse to recognise causes behind effects as constituting the nuclei of events taking place in the world, as operating transcendent to the visible phenomena, as being intelligent and purposive in their nature, because of the fact that they are superphysical.
 They are gods and divinities and celestials.
 These were the initial concepts of religion everywhere in the world, in all the phases of religion right from the beginning of the history of mankind.
-These concepts developed gradually into the recognition of it being necessary for the heavens to come down to the world for our immediate succour—the incarnations, as we speak of: the God coming, the Christ coming, the Messiah coming, the Avataracoming.
-These ideas are the subsequent development of a more mature religious consciousness that wants God to come to the earth also; He cannot remain only in the skies, transcendent and unconcerned with the affairs of the world.
+These concepts developed gradually into the recognition of it being necessary for the heavens to come down to the world for our immediate succour—the Incarnations, as we speak of: the God coming, the Christ coming, the Messiah coming, the Avatara coming.
+These ideas are the subsequent development of a more mature religious consciousness that wants God to come to the Earth also; God cannot remain only in the skies, transcendent and unconcerned with the affairs of the world.
 Thus the transcendent cause, multifarious in its nature and multiple in its existence, becomes, at the same time, an operative individual and immanent cause.
-The gods become individuals in heaven, becoming conscious of everything that is taking place in the world.
+Gods become individuals in heaven, becoming conscious of everything that is taking place in the world.

-There are varieties of the developments of this initial explorative stage, as I call it.
+There are varieties of the developments of this initial explorative stage, as I called it.
 I mentioned that there are about five stages of religion.
-I purposely intended to designate these stages in my own way as explorative, ethical and legal, epic and ethological, mystical and ritualistic, and philosophical and logical.
+I purposely intended to designate these stages in my own way as explorative, ethical and legal, epic and etiological, mystical and ritualistic, and philosophical and logical.